Assessment and Evaluation

 Additional resources

 Classroom Assessment Techniques, or CATs, can aid you with formative assessment in class.
-To learn more, visit Vanderbilt's page on CATs.
+To learn more, visit Vanderbilt's page on CATs, or view this 2-part video series that highlights the value of using classroom assessment techniques and how to implement them in face-to-face and remote classrooms.

 How can you make use of the results of assessment to inform your teaching?
 Harvard Graduate School of Education offers several related notes.

-It may be helpful to think about how your assessment plan ties to your grading method to ensure consistency.
+To ensure consistency, it may be helpful to think about how your assessment plan ties to your grading method.
 Check out our grading methods resource page to see a variety of methods for grading.

 Rubrics are often used to guide and assess summative learner work.
-Check out our page on rubrics and view our rubric repository for samples.
+Check out our page on rubrics.

 References